 Escape Rooms are suitable for ages 10 to 100.
 As long as you can solve puzzles and understand clues, you can take on an escape room;

-Couples will enjoy escape rooms as they offer a new way to work together and grow closer as you help one another escape.
+Couples will enjoy escape rooms as they offer a new way to work together.
+Helping you grow closer as you help one another with clues.
 Escape Rooms tend to have a maximum capacity of 5 or 6 people, which means groups of friends or families can enjoy it together too.

 More people means more chances to find clues, but will you all have the same solution to the puzzles?